OlegUshakov-pl/lorem-ipsum-edge-extension/README.md

 ## 📋 Features

-- **Generate Paragraphs or Words** - Choose between generating Lorem Ipsum paragraphs or individual words
+- **Generate Words, Paragraphs or Letters** - Choose between generating Lorem Ipsum paragraphs, individual words, or single letters
-- **Adjustable Count** - Use a smooth horizontal slider to select from 1 to 200 items
+- **Adjustable Count** - Use a smooth horizontal slider with a round thumb to select from 1 to 200 items
-- **Real-time Counter** - Displays live word and character count
+- **Real-time Counter** - Displays live letter, word and character count
 - **One-click Copy** - Easily copy generated text to clipboard
 - **Modern UI** - Clean and minimal interface with a professional design
-- **Instant Feedback** - Copy button shows confirmation when text is copied
+- **Instant Feedback** - Green copy button shows confirmation when text is copied

 ## 🚀 Installation